guettli/scrum/README.md

 # Personal Feedback Retro

 After a scrum team worked for several sprints, it is time for a personal feedback retro.
-I did it like this: I created a empty for every team member.
+I did it like this: I created a empty Jamboard for every team member.
 Each board had a heading (the name of the team member) and three columns (keep on doing, stop doing, start doing).

-In 15 minutes everybody could add sticky notes to the board of other team members.
+In 15 minutes everybody could add sticky notes to the board of an other team members.
 Before that the moderator (Scrum Master) should remind the people to use a kind and future-focused perspective.
-The focus should be on "What could be improved?", not "What was done wrong in the past".
+The focus should be on "What could be improved in the future?", not "What was done wrong in the past".

 After that every team member had time to read the note he received.